- Learning Responsibility, Patience, and Compassion for All Life.

 - We acknowledge the racial disparity, both in the justice system and in the animal rescue world, and we are committed to making Project POOCH more equitable, inclusive, and diverse.
 The youth at Project POOCH are some of the many people affected by the institutional racism in our country, and we owe it to them to continue to take a stand against racial injustice by listening, learning, and acting.
 With that goal in mind we strive to create an inclusive environment at Project POOCH where all feel welcome, and we are committed to ensuring the diversity of our community is reflected in our staff, board of directors. and volunteers.

-- All donations before December 10th will receive entry to Rogue Ales’ annual release event of Santa's Private Reserve beer on December 11th, where they will have the opportunity to have their photo taken with their pet and Santa!
+- All donations before December 10th will receive entry to Rogue Ales x Project POOCH's Santa Paws Party on December 11th, where they will have the opportunity to have their photo taken with their pet and Santa!

-- Donations of $25 or more will receive a pack of stickers from Rogue Ales.
+- Donations of $25 or more will receive a sticker from Rogue Ales.